fqhd/Meadow/README.md

 # Meadow
-A very simple and self explanatory tool to make voxel art in first person perspective.
+Simple and easy to use tool to make voxel art

+---

+## Usage
+- WASD to move
+- Move mouse to look around
+- Space And LShift to move up and down
+- IJKL to shift the world
+- H to hide HUD
+- LCTRL to sprint